tonymm81/table_project/README.md

 - name sliders in controlling window
 - figure out how to control windows that thos label colors will change if devices state is changed.
 - remove the device str from json library.(solved)
-- figure out how to takea value from slider and do things about it
+- figure out how to takea value from slider and do things about it(solved)
+- wlan bulbs wont work on rgb adjusment, only brightness works. figure out why

 report:
 added json update(not tested)
-button controlling made this how that wlan devices should update now from json file(not tested)
+button controlling made this how that wlan devices should update now from json file(not tested) wlan bulb controlling working, wlan switces working add back json library